 The Western Cape has the worlds best beaches with pristine white sand, glittering blue ocean with a blend of two oceans, the options are endless.
 And with summer still around, it’s best to spend the lazy days at the beach.

-With temperatures still soaring in the Mother City and the longer summer days, it’s only appropriate that you pack in your beach towel, sun tan lotion and a hat and, head to these 10 beaches:
+With temperatures still soaring in the Mother City and the long summer days, it’s only appropriate that you pack in your beach towel, suntan lotion and a hat and, head to these 10 beaches:

 1. Kleinmond Beach, Overberg